survivejs/webpack-book/manuscript/building_with_webpack/01_enabling_sourcemaps.md

 ## Conclusion

 Sourcemaps can be convenient during development.
 They provide us better means to debug our applications as we can still examine the original code over generated one.
 They can be useful even for production usage and allow you to debug issues while serving a client friendly version of your application.

-Our build configuration isn't that sophisticated yet, though.
-I'll show you how to push it further in the next part as we discuss various build related techniques.